ccchh/dooris-gtk/README.md

 - json-c
 - libnotify - Only needed when compiling with libnotify support.

-Use the following commands for installation:
+Use the following command for getting the sources:

     git clone https://github.com/ccchh/dooris-gtk.git

+Change into the new directory:

     cd dooris-gtk

+Then compile the sources (take a look below before!
+A Make based compilation is possible too!):

     gcc `pkg-config --cflags --libs gtk+-2.0 --libs libcurl --libs json` -o dooris dooris.c